caiaocugb/SRP-MTMNet/README.md

 Optical and InSAR images in each pair must have identical height and width.
 Panoptic PNG segment IDs follow the COCO `rgb2id` encoding.

+##Notice!
+The functions in the mmdet library need to be modified to adapt to dual-branch data input and feature extraction.

 ## Train